ScriptKiddie9000/TES5Edit/README.md

-# xEdit
+# xEdit Shiny Edition

 xEdit 4.0.0 by ElminsterAU.
 Updates since 2012 include TES5Edit/SSEEdit/FO4Edit by Hlp, Zilav and Sharlikran.
 LOD management by Sheson.

 ## Unnofficial, Unsupported, Unsafe Reflective Starfield Patch
-This was not created by the xEdit team.
-DO NOT BOTHER THEM ABOUT IT.
+This fork was _not_ created by the xEdit team.
+DO NOT BOTHER THEM ABOUT It.

+If you enconter a bug / issue fix it yourself.
+Or use this issue tracker here: https://github.com/ScriptKiddie9000/TES5Edit/issues, DO NOT use the main issue tracker.

 ## Releases